 An employer’s handbook to the Employment Rights Bill and beyond

 In its ‘Plan to Make Work Pay’, the Labour party detailed an ambitious and wide-ranging set of employment law proposals.
-The Employment Rights Bill, which the government issued within its first 100 days in power, is the first significant step of Labour making good on its promise to deliver ‘the biggest upgrade to rights at work in a generation’.
+The Employment Rights Bill, first published in October 2024 and now progressing through the final stages of the Parliamentary approval process, is the first significant step of Labour making good on its promise to deliver ‘the biggest upgrade to rights at work in a generation’.
 With wide-ranging provisions that will deliver a host of new individual and collective rights as well as a more prominent role for trade unions, the Bill will have far-reaching consequences for employers when it becomes law.

 Additional (and necessary) detail to many of the reforms in the Bill will be issued as separate regulations.
-These regulations will be subject to consultation prior to issue – indeed consultations on several issues have already been completed.
-This means that, even though the Bill is expected to become law in summer 2025, many of the new rights will not come into force until much later – the government has said that the majority of reforms will take effect no earlier than 2026 and that changes to the unfair dismissal regime, which will see employees awarded protection from day one of employment, will not come into force until autumn 2026 at the earliest.
+These regulations will be subject to consultation prior to issue – indeed consultations on several issues have already been completed and several more consultations are due to start in summer and autumn 2025.
+This means that, even though the Bill is expected to become law in autumn 2025, many of the new rights will not come into force until much later – several reforms are set to take effect in 2026 with further changes, including day one unfair dismissal rights, not coming into force until 2027.
+The government has published an implementation roadmap to help employers, workers and unions gauge the likely timeframe for implementation of these reforms.
+You can read more about the roadmap here.

 Whilst the Bill is the vehicle for many of the government’s proposed reforms, it does not include all of them.
 The government intends to bring forward a wide range of other reforms through other mechanisms including through additional primary legislation, regulations and codes of practice.
 Some of these measures will be alongside the Bill and others will be in the longer term.